logto-io/docs/docs/docs/recipes/interact-with-management-api/README.md

 ### Advanced user search

-You can certainly use Logto's user management feature in the console for some tasks, our management API offers additional functions that support more advanced user search scenarios.
+You can certainly use Logto's user management feature in the console for some tasks, our Management API offers additional functions that support more advanced user search scenarios.
 Check out [Advanced User Search](../manage-users/advanced-user-search/) for more information.

-Our developers have implemented many additional features using our management API.
+Our developers have implemented many additional features using our Management API.
 We believe that our API is highly scalable and can support a wide range of your needs.
 Additionally, we have continued distilling some use cases and incorporated them into our low-code platform to boost productivity and enhance the developer experience.

 ## How to?